chpc-tech-eval/scc/Tutorial_1/README.md

 ### Generating SSH Keys

 Over the course of the lecture content and the tutorials, you will be making extensive use of [Secure Shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell) which grants you a [Command-Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) with which to access your VMs.
+SSH keys allows you to authenticate against a remote SSH server, without the use of a password.

 > [!IMPORTANT]
 > When you are presented with foldable code blocks, you must pick and implement only **one** of the options presented, which is suitable to your current configuration and/or circumstance.

+> [!TIP]
+> A number [encryption algorithms](https://en.wikipedia.org/wiki/Public-key_cryptography) exist for securing your SSH connections.
+[Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) is secure and simple enough should you need to copy the public key manually.
+Nonetheless however, you are free to use whichever algorithm you want to.

 <details>
 <summary>Windows with PowerShell</summary>